Skip to Main Content

 GQS 201: Intro to Gender, Queer, and Feminist Studies

-This activity will give you an opportunity to practice analyzing primary source documents from the Archives of Sexuality & Gender and contextualize them using tertiary source research.
+This activity will give you an opportunity to practice analyzing primary source documents both in print and from the Archives of Sexuality & Gender and contextualize them using tertiary source research.

 CW: These are historical documents that reflect attitudes, perspectives, and beliefs of different times and necessarily engage with sexism, homophobia, and adjacent themes.
 Some sources may include nudity, strong (uncomfortable, offensive, or oppressive) language, outdated terminology, or address difficult issues.

-Working in groups or individually, explore the documents linked on this page.
+Working in groups or individually, explore the documents you have been provided.
 Select one publication to focus on and respond to the following questions, keeping in mind the goals and themes of this course.
 Make a copy of this worksheet to use to keep track of your responses.

 1. Who created these documents?
 What can you surmise about the author/group's identity, political aims, or societal positioning?
 What communities, activist groups, or organizations are they associated with?